 In the cabal workflow, running

 cabal install is

 necessary to get your dependencies.
 It's also a black box which

 depends on three pieces of global, mutable, implicit state: the

 compiler and versions of system libraries on your system, the Cabal

 packages installed in GHC’s package database, and the package

 metadata du jour downloaded from Hackage (via cabal update).
-Running

 cabal install at different times can lead to

 the user.
 The interaction with the installed package set is

 non-obvious, and arbitrary decisions made by the dependency solver

 between different invocations of

 cabal install for

 cabal install the first

 second time.
-For this reason, power users use
+For this reason, power users use the

 freeze feature to pin down exactly the version of every

 dependency, so that every invocation of

 so-called “sandboxes”, in order to isolate the actions of calling

 cabal install for building this

 In stack, all versions of all dependencies are explicit and

 determined completely in a

 stack.yaml file.
-Given the same
+Given the

 stack.yaml and OS, stack build should always run

 the exact same build plan.
 This does wonders for avoiding

 accidentally breaking the package database, having reproducible

 previous invocations was.
 The build plan is always obvious and

 manifest.
 Unlike cabal sandboxes, isolation in stack is complete: